individuwill/mcast/README.md

 or generic UDP traffic.
 It also allows simulation of IGMP joins, leaves, and querying.

+__NOTE:__ Currently developed and tested on Mac OSX 10.13.3 with Go version 1.10.
+The program should work on any Posix / Unix, but currently doesn't fully work on Windows.
+Superuser rights may be required for some functionality.

 ## License
 This repository is licenses under GPLv3.
 See [LICENSE.md](./LICENSE.md) for details.